openl2m/openl2m/docs/code/switches_app/index.rst

 **Connections**

-Connections to the switch are typically done using Snmp.
-The snmp and other network related code is in the *switches/connections/* directory.
+Connections to the switch are based on a Connector() class.

 See :doc:`Connections <connections>`

+**SNMP specific implementation**

+Several vendors allow a pure Snmp connector.
+The base SnmpConnector() and related code is in the *switches/connect/* directory.

+See :doc:`SNMP Connector <snmp>`

 **Vendor specific implementations**

-See here how to add new vendors that require non-standard SNMP data.
+See here how to add new vendors that require non-standard connector classes.
 See :doc:`Vendor implementations <vendor_specific>`

+**Netmiko for CLI**

+We use the Netmiko framework to establish SSH CLI sessions to execute commands.

+See :doc:`Netmiko Connector <netmiko>`